Developer: Technos Publisher: CSG Imagesoft Release: 06/89 Genre: Sports

 Super Dodge Ball was originally released in the arcade in 1987.
-The NES port would follow 2 years later but offered many new features, making it the superior game.
-It’s a little light on content in this day and age but what is there will still provide a good time for a few hours.
+The NES port would follow 2 years later but offeres many new features, making it the superior game.
+It is a little light on content in this day and age but what is here will still provide a good time for a few hours.

 More than anything else Super Dodge Ball captures the sheer fun of smacking an unsuspecting opponent in the face.
-Particularly brutal hits are exaggerated in their animation and hilarious to watch.
-It isn’t uncommon to see someone fly twenty feet in the air after taking a ball to the head.
+Particularly brutal hits feature exaggerated animation and are hilarious to watch.
+It is not uncommon to see someone fly twenty feet in the air after taking a ball to the head.
 The really mean ones send them flying across both sides of the screen!
 Defeated opponents literally ascend to heaven as an angel which, uh, makes you a murderer.

 The arcade game was fun if a bit simple.
 Technos have gone a long way toward rectifying that.
 Prior to each match you can rearrange your teammates on the field.
 All of your teammates have individual stats and it is important to take into account terrain and throwing power.
 Weaker team members should be placed on the sideline later on as your opponents grow stronger.
 More importantly each has a special move.
 These attacks are simple to activate and are the key to ending each match as soon as possible.
 The effects are varied: some turn the ball into a missile that can blow through multiple opponents while others change direction mid throw to throw them off.
 As powerful as they are the special throws aren’t invincible and can be caught, keeping the balance even.

 The only drawback is that I wish there were more.
-After you are done with the short World Cup you are left with Vs Mode and Bean Ball mode.
+After you finish the short World Cup you are left with Vs Mode and Bean Ball mode.
 Two-player competitive is cool since you can choose any of the nine teams and check out their attacks.
 Bean Ball is a school yard free for all that is fun once or twice but the novelty wears of.
-A few more teams would have made this truly amazing.
+A few more teams would make this truly amazing.

-While it doesn’t have the large sprites and playable roster of its arcade big brother the NES version does improve on it presentation wise.
-In the arcade teams were composed of one large character and three smaller ones.
-It looked really stupid to be frank.
+While it does not have the large sprites and playable roster of its arcade big brother the NES version does improve on it presentation wise.
+In the arcade teams had one large character and three smaller ones.
+It looks stupid to be frank.
 The home version has everyone the same size in that distinct Kunio style for consistency.
 More importantly is thematic music appropriate for each country you visit.
-It really helps sell the idea of a world tour even more and is great.
+It helps sell the idea of a world tour even more and is great.

 In Closing